-Brenda Barnett is the founder of High School Math Live and has homeschooled the four Barnett children since 2001.
+Brenda Barnett (teaching Honors Algebra II and Honors Pre-Calculus) is the founder of High School Math Live and has homeschooled the four Barnett children since 2001.
 Prior to homeschooling, she earned a B.S. in Mathematics from the University of Oklahoma and holds a Lifetime Texas Teacher Certificate.
 Brenda taught in Fort Worth, Austin, and Houston-area public high schools.

-Christy Edwardsholds a Lifetime Texas Teacher Certificate.
+Christy Edwards (teaching Honors Algebra I and Algebra II) holds a Lifetime Texas Teacher Certificate.
 She graduated with a B.S. in Mathematics from Howard Payne University and a Master of Business Administration (MBA) from the University of Houston.
 After teaching Jr. High & High School math in Texas public schools, she was recruited into the tutoring and test preparation industry where she was promoted to Director of the Houston Area.
 Christy was part of HSML from the beginning!

 Suzi Gearheart has a Bachelor of Arts and a Master of Science in mathematics from Sam Houston State University (SHSU) in Huntsville, TX.
 She has spent over a decade tutoring students in mathematics in all levels K-12.
 From 2008-2010 she was at SHSU assisting Dr. Ken Smith in research specific to combinatorics and algebra while presenting her findings all over the country.
 She invested 3 additional years at SHSU teaching developmental math courses, precalculus, and college algebra.
 During the 2014-2015 school year, Suzi was recruited by her daughter's gymnastics training center to teach mathematics to highly skilled and motivated gymnasts through NCAA accredited Bridgeway Academy.
 A family move placed Suzi, for a brief semester in 2015, teaching geometry at a public high school.
 Shortly after, she decided that her heart was in home education.
 Suzi now spends her time teaching for HSML, homeschooling four of her own children, tutoring children with learning disabilities, and being a consultant to other families pursuing home education.

-Melissa Wyatt graduated in 2003 from Hardin-Simmons University with a Bachelor of Behavioral Science in Mathematics and a minor in English.
+Melissa Wyatt (teaching Algebra I, Algebra II, and Statistics)graduated in 2003 from Hardin-Simmons University with a Bachelor of Behavioral Science in Mathematics and a minor in English.
 She certified first in Texas to teach 8-12 grade math, later updating her certificate to teach 4-8 grade math as well.
-After teaching middle school and high school math in Texas for 11 years, she moved to Massachusetts where she homeschooled her children for two years, joining a homeschool co-op and eventually transitioning to a private school in Wayland, MA where she currently continues to teach math and science part-time.
+After teaching middle school and high school math in Texas for 11 years, she moved to Massachusetts where she homeschooled her children for two years, joining a homeschool co-op, transitioning later to teach math/science at a private school in Wayland, MA.
+She is now back in Texas and is excited about focusing her efforts with HSML.